Crochet Lace Square Motif Cushion Pattern

 This post may contain affiliate links.
 Please see my full disclosure and privacy policy for details.

 Create 9 squares to form a front pillow cover or go for an all-over lace and cover both sides, it’s up to you.
-They would also make the most beautiful lace blanket don’t you think?!
+Either way, you’ll have the most stunning crochet lace square motif cushion ever!

 I designed this crochet pillow back in 2015 for Simply Crochet Magazine when they did a collection called ‘Winter Lace’.
 It was so fun to design and I wanted to make some relatively simple squares but join them in a way that made them look much more complicated than they really are!